 This is the part where alcohol actually gets produced.
 Through fermentation, the yeast will eat up all the sugar in the mixture, breaking it down for energy and churning out CO2 and alcohols.

 It’s recommended that you sterilize the container before fermentation so that there’s only your yeast left to metabolize the mix.
-You can use unsterilized containers, but the process will be messier — resulting unwanted flavors and alcohols being produced by the action of other yeast stains and bacteria.
+You can use unsterilized containers, but the process will be messier — resulting in unwanted flavors and alcohols being produced by the action of other yeast stains and bacteria.
 You can buy sterilizing compounds in homebrew stores or online.
+You can also do a decent job sterilizing equipment by placing it in boiling water.

 Keep the liquid at around 80° – 85° F (27° – 29° C) during fermentation for the best results.
 If you’re gonna use an airlock, you should see it bubbling during active fermentation, which will reduce or even cease as the sugars in the mix get broken down to alcohol.